BCLM: Forging Ahead

 We are proud to be an independent educational charity.
 However, this means that we have to raise nearly all of our funding requirements through admission fees, our shops and cafes, and generous donations from our visitors and supporters.

 To allow us to continue to preserve Black Country history and bring it to life for generations to come, we need your support.
-If you would like to donate to the Museum, please click here.
+Find out more about how to donate to the Museum.

 Do you have a passion for the Black Country?
 We’re looking for friendly folk to join our team.